jackdoe/programming-for-kids/week-021.md

 * AR minecraft
 * AR lasertag

 Those ideas came out just in few minutes.
 Now how would you decide which ones to buld?
-First, my advice is, build what you want to build right now, just looking at this list, I could start working on AR minecraft right after I finish writing this sentence hehe, just thinking about it it made me excited.
+First, my advice is, build what you want to build right now, just looking at this list, I could start working on AR minecraft right after I finish writing this sentence, just thinking about it it made me excited.
 However when you jump like that into execution of an idea, and you expect it to resonate with other people, you will be wrong most of the time, bencause your frequency is different than other people, so they might not like what you like.

 If you want your product to be used by other people, you first have to carefully research if they would actually use and pay for what you are going to build.
 The process is as follows: